Ms. Magdalena Dajka

 Reflections on Catholic Education

 According to Chesterton, the object of the artistic and spiritual life is to foster wonder at the beauty and majesty of creation and of life, and thus to awaken gratitude to God for the gift of life, no matter how ordinary that life may sometimes seem.
 I believe this is also one of the objects of Catholic education.
-To inspire a child to wonder at the world and praise God is one of the greatest gifts we can give him, for these are the tools which help him live a rich human life.
+To inspire a young person to wonder at the world and praise God is one of the greatest gifts we can give him, for these are the tools which help him live a rich human life.

 /storage/app/media/mraicecrm-75-of-178.jpg